asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 # How-to-Create-Circular-Graphs-in-R

-This tutorial condenses the `circlize` manual for creating circular graphs in R, It provides an easy how-to guide for showing how to display data in a circular format using `circlize`.The data used are publicly available data on health markers from [].
+This tutorial condenses the `circlize` manual for creating circular graphs in R. It provides an easy guide for displaying data in a circular format using `circlize`.The data used are publicly available data on health markers from [].
 This tutorial supplements ["Circular Visualization in R" by Zuguang Gu](https://jokergoo.github.io/circlize_book/book/index.html).

 # Tutorial